zbynekdrlik/obs-yt-player/THREAD_PROGRESS.md

 - **v4.0.2**: Claims to fix hardcoded imports (but didn't actually fix them)
 - **v4.0.3**: Claims to fix critical missed import in playback.py (but didn't actually fix them)
 - **v4.0.4**: ACTUALLY fixed ALL imports to use relative imports in all modules
+- **v4.0.5**: Fixed multiple import and dependency issues:
-- **v4.0.5**: Fixed "attempted relative import with no known parent package" error by redesigning import system
+  - "attempted relative import with no known parent package" error
-- **Syntax Fix**: Fixed string literal syntax error in utils.py (corrupted during conversion)
+  - Syntax error in utils.py
-- **Dependency Fix**: Removed accidental google.generativeai dependency in gemini_metadata.py
+  - External dependency on google.generativeai
+  - Non-existent update_window_title import

 ## Import System Redesign (v4.0.5):
 The main script now: